 "These silicone molds are some of the sturdiest silicone bakeware pieces I've ever owned.
 I felt confident sliding them in and out of the oven without the use of a baking sheet, and the lids make it easy to meal prep.
 They will definitely become a regular for making egg bites and maybe even mini pancake bites in my house." — Sharon Lehman, RDN, Product Tester

 Best Budget: HIC Nonstick Cooking Rings

 Metal rings may scratch nonstick cookware

 Each mold is about 4 inches and features a handle that folds flat, making it convenient to store.
 The set of four is made from nonstick carbon steel with a PFOA- and BPA-free coating that prevents food from sticking to the pan.
-They are also heat-resistant and able to handle temperatures up to 430 degrees.
-They're easy to clean in warm, soapy water.
+They are also heat resistant and able to handle temperatures up to 430 degrees.
+To clean, wash in warm, soapy water.